urufu765/Constalia-The_Mark_of_a_Hero/Changalog.md

    **(a.1.1)** Anything duplicated is now gone *(most legacy, some recent)*, new folders, and replaced audio with different sounds (and smaller files).
 Changed some code to accomodate for new textures stuff.
 Oh and also one new texture: the wall.

    **(a.1.1.1)** Forgot to update README.md

+   **(a.1.2)** Text engine is up, so talking to things (tables and people) actually shows up on screen!
+But unfortunately, due to how it was implemented, you can't go outside anymore.
+Fix will come later.

 ---